Developers need software testing tools that are accurate and easy to integrate. Evaluate your tools with this 7-step

 7. Do our software testing tools track improvements well?

 - Yes.
 Our tools provide statistics on testing results over time, across scans, and across our application portfolio.
-We can share these results easily with our executive team and incentivize developers to continually improve.
+We can share these results easily with our executive team and that incentivize developers to continually improve.

 - No. Reports don’t track improvements or are difficult to explain to our executive team.

 With this checklist in hand, your quality, security, and development teams can align on requirements.
 You’ll be more likely to choose tools that address everyone’s goals and that developers will adopt.